 You MUST know their goal and what gets in their way BEFORE choosing any sort of intervention to help.
 How can you help someone overcome an obstacle you don’t understand?
 How can you help a client get somewhere if you don’t talk about where they want to end up?

 You can’t.
 Before you go off half-cocked into intervention – understand:

 Once you know this, you can sit back, relax and choose an intervention that will get them over, around or through the obstacle toward what they want.

-If, during the initial interview, you simply focus on these two elements of coaching ONLY, you’ll have a lot of valuable territory to explore.
+If during the initial interview, you simply focus on these two elements of coaching ONLY, you’ll have a lot of valuable territories to explore.
 Your client will agree, as she has (virtually guaranteed) not been able to get so clear on her own.

 Stay aware.
 If she naturally talks about what gets in her way first, then gather more information about that.
 Then, move on to what she wants.
 If she begins by discussing what she wants, great!
 Have that discussion.
 Then, ask what seems to be getting in her way.